ncpleslie/commonwealthgames2018/README.md

 # commonwealthgames2018
-Software Eng 1B Assignment 1

-Goal: To create a dynamic SPA (Single Page Application) using javascript.
-This extends the project we completed in Semester 1.
+Goal: To create a dynamic SPA (Single Page Application) using javascript

 **Iteration v0.1**